Vocera Communications, Inc.

 Vocera Communications, Inc. and its subsidiaries (“Vocera,” “we” or “our”) is opposed to all forms of human trafficking, slavery, servitude, forced or compulsory labor and all other trafficking-related activities.
-We are committed to (i) fully complying with all applicable labor and employment laws, rules and regulations, and (ii) working to mitigate the risk of human trafficking in our business and supply chains.
+We are committed to (i) fully complying with all applicable labor and employment laws, rules and regulations, and (ii) working to eliminate the risk of human trafficking in our business and supply chains.
 This Transparency Statement is provided to comply with the UK Modern Slavery Act and the California Transparency in Supply Chains Act.

 Vocera sells a communications platform focused on healthcare that encompasses software, hardware, and professional services.
 Vocera engages various contract manufacturers to build specialized products for the hardware components of its communications platform, including manufacturers in Mexico, Taiwan and China.
 Vocera typically sells directly to its customers, and it ships its products through numerous warehouses around the globe.